Ericsson/cognitive-labs/_posts/2025-07-31-python-packaging-evolution-pip-poetry-uv.md

    > 🧰 Think of `pip` as the “do-it-yourself” toolbox — flexible, but you bring the glue.

 2. **The pipenv Moment:**
    An early attempt to unify environments and dependencies.
-While promising, it was often slow and confusing in real-world use — and never became the standard[^7].
+While promising, it was often slow and confusing in real-world use — and never became the standard.

 3. **`Poetry` Arrives: Structure and Simplicity**
    `Poetry`[^3] introduced a higher level of abstraction.
 It brought in a clear project structure (`pyproject.toml`)[^2], semantic versioning, and dependency resolution with lockfiles — all while abstracting away virtual